mccombspj/kurumastories/content/nissan/laurel/MF-RTD-Nissan-Laurel-Hardtop-2000GX-1971.md

 This hardtop was developed based on the "high-end private owner's car," the Laurel 1800 sedan, but the only part of the exterior that retains the sedan's image is the front end.
 Elsewhere, it has been given a sleek and elegant styling treatment that completely overturns the plain image of the sedan.

-However, while it is sleek, it does not come off as too flashy, which shows that, like the sedan, it is calibrated to appeal to middle-aged and older people more than younger people.
+However, while it is sleek, it does not come off as too flashy, which shows that, like the sedan, it is meant to appeal to middle-aged and older people more than younger people.

 The interior is also luxuriously finished, and the design gives a strong impression of emphasizing calm.
 Once inside the car, you can sense a feeling of comfort and serenity, even with the novelty of the pillar-free hardtop and resulting wide visibility.